-Biodiversity can be quite easily defined as the diversity or variety of living organisms on this planet.
-But it happens to be so much more than that.
-It can be studied at many levels.
-At the highest level, you can look at all the different species on the entire Earth.
-On a much smaller scale, you can study biodiversity within a pond ecosystem or a neighbourhood garden.
-Discovering, identifying and understanding the various relationships between all the living organisms on Earth are some of the greatest challenges in science.
+Biodiversity can be studied at many levels.
+At the highest level, we study about the different species existing on the entire Earth.
+On a much smaller scale, we study mainly about the different species within a pond or a neighborhood garden.
+Discovering, identifying and understanding the various relationships between all the living organisms on the planet Earth are some of the greatest challenges in science.

 Practise This Question